justinjoco/python-tutorial/docs/index.md

 This tutorial is intended for developers who have had at least some experience coding in other languages.
-At a later point, I will revise this to be more accessible to newcomers.
+The goal is for readers of this tutorial is to understand how to read and write basics to non-trival programs in Python.

+ I've separated this tutorial into two parts: `Need to Know` consists of concepts that those who learn Python should know. `Good to Know` consists of supplemental features can enhance how you use Python, but are not necessary to make non-trival programs and applications.

 I will be using Python 3 and cover introductory to intermediate Python concepts, from basic syntax to object-oriented programming.
 This will neither go over popular Python modules like numpy, scipy, requests, etc, nor teach data structures and algorithms fundamentals.